ml-opensource/Rye/README.md

 ### Dismiss Rye Alerts Manually

-If you have selected a to show a Rye alert as `.nonDismissable` you have to dismiss it yourself.
+If you have selected to show a Rye alert as `.nonDismissable` you have to dismiss it yourself.
 Keep a reference to the `RyeViewController` and call `dismiss` when you are ready to let go.

 ```swift
 import Rye